opencv/opencv/modules/imgproc/doc/filtering.rst

 ------------------------
 Returns an engine for smoothing images with the Gaussian filter.

-.. ocv:function:: Ptr<FilterEngine> createGaussianFilter( int type, Size ksize,                                   double sigmaX, double sigmaY=0, int borderType=BORDER_DEFAULT)
+.. ocv:function:: Ptr<FilterEngine> createGaussianFilter( int type, Size ksize, double sigma1, double sigma2=0, int borderType=BORDER_DEFAULT )

     :param type: Source and destination image type.

     :param ksize: Aperture size.
 See  :ocv:func:`getGaussianKernel` .

     :param sigmaX: Gaussian sigma in the horizontal direction.
 See  :ocv:func:`getGaussianKernel` .

     :param sigmaY: Gaussian sigma in the vertical direction.
 If 0, then  :math:`\texttt{sigmaY}\leftarrow\texttt{sigmaX}` .

     :param borderType: Border type to use.
 See  :ocv:func:`borderInterpolate` .

 The function :ocv:func:`createGaussianFilter` computes Gaussian kernel coefficients and then returns a separable linear filter for that kernel.
 The function is used by